 Beware of Phishing

-The email or pop-up will ask you to "update" or "validate" your account information, passwords, logins, and will make some form of urgent appeal so that you will respond quickly.
+The phone call, email or pop-up will ask you to "update" or "validate" your account information, "verify" your Social Security number, passwords, logins, and will make some form of urgent appeal so that you will respond quickly.
 The email or pop-up may direct you to a fraud web site that may appear to be from a trusted source.

 Some consumers mistakenly submit financial and personal information and the "phishers" will use it to gain access to financial records or accounts, commit identity theft or engage in illegal acts.

-It may not always be easy to recognize fraud emails or pop-ups but there are some precautions:
+It may not always be easy to recognize fraud phone calls (spear phishing and caller id spoofing), emails or pop-ups but there are some precautions:

 How to Protect Yourself